kennysmithed/origins23/origins_reading_wk8.md

 description: The evolution of social cognition
 ---

-*As usual, read this blog, do the reading, and then take the quiz on Top Hat to test your understanding.*
+*As usual, read this blog, do the reading, and then take the quiz on Learn to test your understanding.*

 This week we want you to read [Woensdregt & Smith (2017)](papers/woensdregt_2017_pragmatics.pdf).
 The first author, [Marieke Woensdregt](https://marieke-woensdregt.github.io), is a postdoc at the MPI in Nijmegen, but did her PhD with me back in the day, working on computational models of language the co-evolution of theory of mind.